 Step 1: Use the alcohol to clean the area with the cotton bar where fixing is required.

-Step 2: Now open the Flex Seal and take small amount of liquid flex seal on the brush.
-Apply the coating on that area and after waiting 24 hour to dry out the coating your speaker will sound just like before.
+Step 2: Now open the Flex Seal and take a small amount of liquid flex seal on the brush.
+Apply the coating on that area and after waiting 24 hours to dry out the coating your speaker will sound just like before.

 See the below tutorial video where you will get to see this process and also the result that whether it works or not.

-A blown speaker can ruin your mood in a long drive in your car or chilling in the house party.
+A blown speaker can ruin your mood during a long drive in your car or chilling at a house party.
 Many of us have suffered from it.

 However, the good news is now you know how to fix a blown speaker.
 And now you don’t need to buy a new speaker because all the materials you will require are cheap components such as cones and voice coils.

 Almost anyone can repair a blown speaker by investing a few minutes and using certain equipment such as a slider, sandpaper, and other materials such as glue.
 Everyone should remember, however, that certain speakers are not reparable and therefore the only remedy is to buy new ones.